dcs-admin/microservices/README.md

 <img width="1481" alt="image" src="https://user-images.githubusercontent.com/23380019/172652346-c90da678-b58b-4fdc-8dc4-17d9991d1085.png">

-## API-GATEWAY Introduced:
+## Why API-GATEWAY

+With all above individual microservices, every service haev thier own endpoints and exposed to public.

+##### Drawback:
+There is security vulnerability due to public port exposing and maintaining all service specific endpoints are really hectic to the customers.

-With API gateway we can directly call single host IP, then this sevice can redirects required based on resource URL to correpsonding service with defined routes
+With API gateway we can directly call single host IP/domain name, then this sevice can redirects HTTP requests based on resource URL to correpsonding service with defined routes.
+See following yaml that describes the routing mechanism.

 ```
 server: